griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 Summary

+* Jdbi is built on top of Jdbc.
+If your database has a Jdbc driver, you can use Jdbi with it.
 * Postgres MySql Sqlite Oracle Sql Server
 * Jdbc supported
 * Annotations supported
 * No Entity associations
+* Upsert supported in Sql
 * Returns id after insert
 * Kotlin extensions